Toha-Hossain28/Peddy/Readme.md

 ### 5. **Footer**

 - Implement the footer as per the Figma design.✅
-- Ensure it is responsive.
+- Ensure it is responsive.✅

 ### 6. **Responsive Design**

-- The entire platform must be responsive and functional on Desktop, Tablet, and Mobile devices.
+- The entire platform must be responsive and functional on Desktop, Tablet, and Mobile devices.✅
-- Use Tailwind CSS breakpoints for responsiveness.
+- Use Tailwind CSS breakpoints for responsiveness.✅

 ## Challenges